mderakh3/IBD_blood_biomarkers/README.md

 __Step 3: Differential Gene Expression Analysis__

-Bulk transcriptomic profiles of cases and controls were compared using the
+Bulk transcriptomic profiles of cases and controls were compared using the differential_expression_analysis script.

+__Step 4: Functional Annotation__

+By using the functional_annotation script, functional enrichment analysis and network analysis were followed.

+__Step 5: Biomarker Panel Discovery__

+Using the ... script, IBD-specific diagnsotic were identified and 20/80 split classification was performed using support vector machine algorithm.

+__Step 6: Real-life Cohort Panel Validation__

+Using the ... script, the developed diagnositc biomarker panel was evaluated to classifiy patients in the real-life cohort using qRT-PCR expression data.